-List of documents to submit for the Credentials Application, in the following order:
+List of documents to submit for the Credentials Application:

-- 1. Evaluation form (covering form of the complete credentials file) - 2.
-Application form for review of credentials and fee - 3.
-Supervisor statement, or two supervisor statements in case of a dual-site SVSRP.
-The form is filled by the Resident or trainee's named supervisor who is the Diplomate, as recorded on the start residency letter from the Credentials Committee. - 4.
-Curriculum Vitae (updated) with attended meetings, presentations and publications. - 5.
+- 1. The Credentials Application should be accompanied by the appropriate fee as detailed on the website (www.ecvs.org). - The application will not be evaluated or processed without the application fee being paid in full. - b.
+The application fee is non-refundable - 2.
+Evaluation form (covering form of the complete credentials file) - 3.
+Completed Application Form - 4.
+Supervisor statement, or two supervisor statements in case of a cosupervised programme (dual site training programme).
+The form is filled by the resident or trainee's named supervisor who is the Diplomate recorded on the start residency letter from the Credentials Committee.
+If the resident or trainee is not in a co-supervised programme, only the named supervisor should appear on the Supervisor Statement. - 5.
+An updated Curriculum Vitae with attended meetings, presentations and publications. - 6.
 Programme Log Summary: - a.
 Every row in the Log Summary for the reporting years should be completed.
 The Cumulative Column should be filled in. - b.
-The total number of cases logged should be identical to the number assigned to the last case logged in your Surgery Case Log. - 6.
+The total number of cases logged should be identical to the number assigned to the last case logged in your Surgery Case Log. - 7.
 Surgery Case Log:

-All the cases recorded during the entire Resident or trainee's training period are submitted in one single file.
+All the cases recorded during the entire resident or trainee's training period are submitted in a single file.
 A thick line is required between years.